0foo/vpass/Readme.md

 vpass up cocky-wozniak
 vpass destroy cocky-wozniak
 ```
+* view all of the vpass machines with vpass list
 * Any regular vagrant commands will work with vpass, just pass in the machine name instead of navigating to the directory with the Vagrantfile.